osaris/jekxyl/README.md

-Jekxyl is a static blog generator built with [Hoa](http://hoa-project.net) and inspired from [Jekyll](https://github.com/mojombo/jekyll) (among other things, the tool behind Github pages).
+Jekxyl is a static blog generator built with [Hoa](http://hoa-project.net) and inspired from [Jekyll](https://github.com/mojombo/jekyll) (used, among other things, by Github for Github pages service).

 ## Quick usage